nypublicradio/unettest/docs/blog/unettest.md

 But if I load NGINX into Docker, how does it talk to my services?
 I was sick of trying to hook into real-world networks and real-world services.
 There were too many complications, side effects, and fragile bits.
 I wanted to isolate the hell out of the NGINX files.
-They wanted to squirm away but I was bent on pinning them down for a good interrogation.
+They wanted to squirm away.
+I was bent on pinning them down for a good interrogation.

 ![Interrogation](https://docs-unettest.s3.us-east-2.amazonaws.com/rick+dicker+interrogation.png)